EnigmaGreen/antiseptix.github.io/pro/faqs.md

 ---
 # {{page.title}}

-## Is Antiseptix Bathroom Disinfectant suitable to use on all my bathroom surfaces?
+## Is Antiseptix Disinfectant suitable to use on all my bathroom surfaces?

-Antiseptix Bathroom Disinfectant Spray can be used on all bathroom surfaces except for marble, brass, copper, unfinished wood, carpet, fabric and unwaxed vinyl.
+Antiseptix Disinfectant Spray can be used on all bathroom surfaces except for marble, brass, copper, unfinished wood, carpet, fabric and unwaxed vinyl.

-## Will Antiseptix Bathroom Disinfectant, disinfect the invisible bacteria in my bathroom?
+## Will Antiseptix Disinfectant disinfect the invisible bacteria in my bathroom?

 YES!
 Antiseptix will kill 99.9% of bacteria*.
 Soap scum and watermarks are also removed.

-## Is Antiseptix Bathroom Disinfectant suitable to use in households with children and pets?
+## Is Antiseptix Disinfectant suitable to use in households with children and pets?

 YES!
 Antiseptix is chemical free, Alcohol free and is 100% natural as well and being non- toxic.
 Please ensure the product remains out of a child’s reach.

-## Can Antiseptix Kitchen Disinfectant be used in the bathroom?

-Please refer to the product label to identify the surface types recommended.
-Alternatively, use our Bathroom disinfectant Spray, which is specially designed to meet your bathroom disinfection needs.

-## Do I need to wear gloves using Antiseptix Kitchen Disinfectant?
+## Do I need to wear gloves using Antiseptix Disinfectant?

 NO!
-Antiseptix Kitchen Disinfectant is non-toxic and chemical free.
+Antiseptix Disinfectant is non-toxic and chemical free.
 It is safe to use without gloves.

-## How long can I use Antiseptic Kitchen Disinfectant for after opening?
+## How long can I use Antiseptic Disinfectant for after opening?

-We recommend that once opened Antiseptix Kitchen Disinfectant should be used within 12 months, but we are sure you will be using it way sooner.
+We recommend that once opened Antiseptix Disinfectant should be used within 12 months, but we are sure you will be using it way sooner.

-## Does Antiseptix Floor Disinfectant kill Covid-19?
+## Does Antiseptix Disinfectant kill Covid-19?

 Yes.
 All Antiseptix products have demonstrated effectiveness against the Covid-19 virus (SARS-CoV-2) when used in accordance with the directions for use.

-## Is it safe to use Antiseptix Floor Disinfectant on wooden floors?
+## Is it safe to use Antiseptix Disinfectant on wooden floors?

-Antiseptix Floor Disinfectant  is suitable to be used on sealed wooden floors, Tiles, Hardwood, Laminated flooring, Concrete and Hard Floors.
+Antiseptix Disinfectant is suitable to be used on sealed wooden floors, Tiles, Hardwood, Laminated flooring, Concrete and Hard Floors.

-## Is Antiseptix Floor Disinfectant suitable to use in households with children and pets?
+## Is Antiseptix Disinfectant suitable to use in households with children and pets?

 YES!
 Antiseptix is chemical free, Alcohol free and is 100% natural as well and being non- toxic.
 Please ensure the product remains out of a child’s reach.